areaDetector/ADEiger/README.md

 * Depends on the Eiger1 having the firmware 1.6.4 or newer.
 * Depends on the Eiger2 having the firmware 2020.2 or newer.
 * Depends on ADCore R3-5 and ADSupport R1-7 or newer.
-* Currently this was only tested on Linux 64-bit machines.
+* This has only been tested on Linux 64-bit machines.

 Before compiling:
 -----------------